Information metabolism: Reception

 Kępiński's books are regarded as classics of Polish psychiatric and philosophical literature.
-Because of the interest in his work, his most important books have been reissued several times (recently in 2012–2015 by Wydawictwo Literackie).
+Because of the interest in his work, his most important books have been reissued several times (recently in 2012–2015 by Wydawnictwo Literackie).

 Kępiński's work was evaluated by the reviewers as insightful, comprehensive and unique.
 Nevertheless, his concept of information metabolism has been criticized as controversial by some scholars.
 The controversy was related with the fact that some elements of the theory cannot be verified by the scientific method because it is hard to design appropriate experiments.
 In response to these objections, psychiatrist Jacek Bomba pointed out that information metabolism was never meant to be a scientific theory, but rather an anthropological model, which accurately integrates the findings of neurophysiology, psychology, social science and medicine.

 Philosopher Jakub Zawiła-Niedźwiecki noted that current reading of Kępiński has to correct for his work mostly being pre-scientific from before the evidence-based medicine, modern philosophy of the mind and cognitive psychology era.
 He enlisted two Kępiński's propositions that are currently considered incorrect i.e. the proposition that information metabolism has its control center (the homunculus argument) and the view that brain is only used in 30%.
 Nevertheless, as noted by Zawiła-Niedźwiecki, these concepts were not central in Kępiński's theory and can be safely rejected.
 He also reminded that Kępiński was sceptical about methods that lacked strong scientific basis, e.g. psychoanalysis, and rejected magical thinking in general.

-During his life, Kępiński mentioned that his model of information metabolism is not complete.
+During his life, Kępiński mentioned that his model of information metabolism was not complete.
 The work upon it was interrupted by his illness and death.
 Some researchers took his work and developed their own theories based on it.
 Kokoszka used the conception of information metabolism as the basis of his model of the states of consciousness.
 Struzik proposed that information metabolism theory may be used as an extension to Brillouin's negentropy principle of information.

-Based on the Kępiński's work and Jungian typology, Lithuanian economist Augustinavičiūtė proposed her pseudoscientific theory of information metabolism in human mind and society, known as socionics.
+Based on Kępiński's work and Jungian typology, Lithuanian economist Augustinavičiūtė proposed her pseudoscientific theory of information metabolism in human mind and society, known as socionics.